 Anytime a person sees the word “united” in the title, one of two thoughts pop into a person’s mind.
 Either it’s a sales gimmick or it’s a legitimate, concrete effort to achieve just that — be more united!
 It is no secret that our community can come together on a more united front, especially in this day and age.
 Fortunately, United Islamic Awareness Week was the latter: a real effort to do things right.

-Four Muslim Student Association (MSAs), from four different universities, in four different cities in Canada, under the organization and guidance of United IAW came together with a united theme, a united effort and a united goal — convey the truth.
+Four Muslim Student Association (MSAs), from four different universities, in four different cities in Canada came together, with a united theme, a united effort and a united goal — convey the truth.
 The MSAs at the Universities of Regina, University of Calgary, Northern Alberta Institute of technology, and the University of Saskatchewan, all participated in the United Islam Awareness Week, which, as far as they know, is the first one of its kind in the world.

 The message they wanted to convey couldn’t have been more relevant.
 In a day and age when the truth means little, and in fact has been ignored time and time again, how do we express and convey the truth, in this new, post-truth world?
 Four speakers, including iERA’s Imam Anwar Arafat and Shaykh Fahad Tasleem, were invited for a whirlwind of a week, with talks and discussions.
 Four cities in four days, and then the fifth day for a conference on Dawah geared towards Muslims.